Most self-service options are available to all LeanIX customers, but some are edition-specific. Please reach out in case of doubt.

 Customers use the IT Component Fact Sheet to address use cases like Technology Stack - Reference Models and Cost Management.
 For this, the standard model of IT Component, Tech.
 Stacks and Providers works great.
 More mature customers try to bring more dimensions of their IT Architecture into LeanIX, e.g. instances or platforms, to address use cases like Microservice or Container Management.
 Here, usability can suffer quickly from an overfrauded IT Component Fact Sheet, and it make sense to consider e.g. a dedicated "Environment Fact Sheet".

 LeanIX helps companies to establish a vivid, open collaboration about their IT landscapes.
 However, there are cases where company augment this openness by deliberately introducing exceptions, e.g. allowing only some persons to see costs or other explicit content, or allowing a data protection officer to have the sole opportunity to set a certain approval.
 In this case, the Configuration Add-Ons can help you to bring in new roles or permissions.

 In large companies, it is often desirable to create an open exchange, but the way towards this goal is long.
 If your company consists of sub-organisations that are not (yet) allowed to share certain content, the Configuration Add-On might help you to bring in this information into a shared workspace while maintaining a clear separation.

 The following screenshot shows a simple configuration to address the GDPR use case.
 Within the Application Fact Sheet, a new Section called GDPR is created.
-The included attributes are handled as all every other attribute in LeanIX
+The included attributes are handled as every other attribute in LeanIX.

 Behind the scenes, LeanIX Customer Success uses five different models to conduct the configuration: